 Different model types may be used to model energy consumption for the baseline and operating measurement periods depending on the type of EUE that is replaced and its replacement.
 The models may have different measurement periods depending on the operating cycle of the EUE.
 For example, a fan that operates 24 hours a day, 7 days a week may be modelled using an Estimate of the Mean model.
 If it is replaced by a fan with a variable speed drive that is activated by a set temperature, a regression analysis which uses temperature as the independent variable may be used.
-Where regression analysis is used for both models, the baseline and operating energy models should have the same independent variables and site constants.
+Typically the same independent variables and site constants are used where regression analysis is used for both the baseline and operating energy models.
+Modelling frequency